 Fuel injector Atomization and Distribution

 Visual inspection of fuel injector spray patterns

-The five fuel injectors in the image on the right flows exactly the same amount of fuel but the spray patterns are noticeably different.
+The five fuel injectors in the image on the right flows exactly the same amount of fuel.
+It is the spray patterns that is noticeably different.

 For all intense and purpose the engine should perform properly because all the cylinders are getting the same amount of fuel but not so.
 Fuel atomization and distribution factors were causing this engine to throw misfire codes and engine performance was noticeably down.
 These problems can never be picked up during a DIY fuel injector cleaning project.